Jacob Adler

-Nearly all his family went into theater; probably the most famous was his daughter Stella, who taught method acting to, among others, Marlon Brando.
+Nearly all his family went into theater; most famously his daughter Stella, who founded the renowned studio and taught her interpretation of method acting to scores of influential performers including Marlon Brando, Warren Beatty, and Robert De Niro.

 Childhood and youth

-Adler was born in Odessa, Russian Empire (now Ukraine).
+Adler was born in Odessa in the Russian Empire (present-day Ukraine).
 Adler's father, Feivel (Pavel) Abramovitch Adler, was a (rather unsuccessful) grain merchant.
 His mother, née Hessye Halperin, was a tall, beautiful woman, originally from a wealthy family in Berdichev.
 She became estranged from her family after divorcing her first husband (and leaving behind a son) to marry Adler's father.
-The marriage to a divorcée cost Feivel Adler (and therefore Jacob Adler) his status as a Kohen (priest).
+The marriage to a divorcée cost Feivel Adler (and therefore Jacob Adler) his status as a Kohen.
 His paternal grandfather lived with them for some eight years; he was a pious man, and the family was much more observant of Jewish religious practices during the time he lived with them.
 However, according to Adler, the real patriarch of the family was his wealthy uncle Aaron "Arke" Trachtenberg, who would later be the model for his portrayal of roles such as Gordin's Jewish King Lear.

 Adler grew up with one foot in a traditional Jewish world and one in a more modern, European one.
 His granddaughter Lulla Rosenfeld writes, "Of the haskala [Jewish Enlightenment] as an organized system of ideas, he probably knew little or nothing."
 His education was irregular: as the family fortunes rose and fell, he would be sent to cheder (Jewish religious school) or to a Russian language county school, pulled out of school entirely, or have a private tutor for a few months.
 He wrote that "the sum of my learning was a little arithmetic, some Russian grammar, and a few French phrases."

 He grew up with both Jewish and Christian playmates, but also survived one of the Odessa pogroms around 1862.
 He played hooky; as a 12-year-old he started going to witness public floggings, brandings, and executions of criminals; later he would develop more of an interest in attending courtroom trials.
 At 14 he began working in a textile factory, and soon rose to a white collar job there at a salary of 10 rubles a month, which would have been decent even for an adult.
 Still living at home, he began to frequent the disreputable district of Moldovanka.
-His first brush with stardom was that he briefly became a boxer, known as Yankele Kulachnik, "Jake the Fist".
+His experienced his first brush with stardom when he briefly became a boxer, known as Yankele Kulachnik, "Jake the Fist".
 He soon got bored with boxing, but not with his new connections to the "sons of rich fathers, attorneys without diplomas", etc. A good dancer, he became part of a crowd of young toughs who regularly crashed wedding parties.
-His local celebrity continued, with a reputation as Odessa's best can-can dancer.
+His local celebrity grew with his reputation as Odessa's best can-can dancer.